poolshark-protocol/docs/site/content/tutorials/how-to-range.md

 ---
-title: How to Provide Liquidity to a Range Pool
+title: How to Range
 ---

 # How Provide Liquidity to a Range Pool

 ## The process of providing liquidity to a Range Position

-    This is a typical bidirectional liquidity position (reference here)
+    This is a typical bidirectional liquidity position ([See Documentation for more info](https://docs.poolshark.fi/overview/glossary/#bidirectional-automated-market-maker))

 1 .
 Click ‘Connect Wallet’.